idofrizler/secret-agent/README.md

 **Performance issues?**
 - The gpt-oss:20b model requires significant RAM (16GB+)
 - Consider using a smaller model for testing

+**Code execution security?**
+- Code runs in temporary files with 10-second timeout
+- Only standard Python libraries are available
+- Be cautious with user-provided code in production

 Enjoy your local agent with a professional ChatGPT-style interface! 🚀